dwgan/dwgan.github.io/_pages/misc.md

 Hobbies
 ======
 * Guitar: Love music, love life.
-Here are some [guitar tablature](../music/枫叶城2019.pdf) for you.
+Here are some [guitar tablature](../music/枫叶城2019.pdf).
 * Swimming: More excercise, live loger
+* Billiards, Ping-pong: It is interesting to do kinematic analysis.
-* Geek
+* Geek: